Corporate Governance

 The division of responsibilities between the Chairman and the Chief Executive Officer is clearly defined.
 The Chairman’s primary responsibility is ensuring the effectiveness of the Board and setting its agenda.
 The Chairman is not involved in the day-to-day business of the Group.
 The Chief Executive has direct charge of the Group on a day-to-day basis and is accountable to the Board for the financial and operational performance of the Group.

-The Chairman, Dr Eliot Forster, was appointed as Chairman to the Board in June 2018.
-Prior to his appointment to the Board, he was not involved with any part of the Avacta Group and has been considered to be independent since his appointment.
-Eliot has significant experience within US and European life science companies, in particular in the therapeutics area where the Group’s Affimer® and pre|CISION technologies have a significant focus.
-Eliot’s time commitment is one to two days per month.
+The Chairman, Shaun Chilton, was appointed as a Non-Executive director in June 2023 and appointed as Chairman in June 2024.
+Prior to his appointment to the Board, he was not involved with any part of the Avacta Group and has been considered independent since his appointment.
+Shaun has held a number of senior and executive commercial positions over more than 30 years in companies in pharmaceutical and pharmaceutical services industries.
+Shaun’s time commitment is one to two days per month.

 Paul Fry was appointed as a Non-executive Director in February 2020.
 Prior to his appointment to the Board, he was not involved with any part of the Avacta Group and has been considered independent since his appointment.
 Paul has an extensive financial background within the life sciences sector and has been Chairman of the Audit Committee since his appointment to the Board.
 Paul’s time commitment is one to two days per month.